julzaza/wildwitchherbs/_posts/2025-12-07-pre-christian-europe-magic.md

 Working with iron (the metal believed to cut spirit influence) he wielded secrets tied to fire, transformation, and taboo.

 ### The Ritual Leader
-Keeper of seasonal rites and community blessings—roles often held by women before later societies formalized male priesthood.
+Keeper of seasonal rites and community blessings roles were often held by women before later societies formalized male priesthood.

 Magic was a communal practice.
 A seasonal necessity.
 A way to keep cows healthy, ancestors fed, houses safe, children alive, and the dead appeased.